 Kratom, the controversial plant consumed for centuries for its stimulant properties, has recently been the topic of an FDA public health advisory addressing the deadly risks of its use.
-Kratom may help relieve pain, improve mood, combat anxiety and depression, and decrease inflammation.
+Why do people use kratom, and what are the specific dangers?
 Read on to learn more.x`

 What Is Kratom?

 You may know Kratom by its street names: Thang, Kakuam, Thom, Ketum, Biak-Biak, and Krypton (this one also contains O-Desmethyltramadol).

 Kratom (Mitragyna speciosa) is an evergreen deciduous tree native to Southeast Asia.
 It is part of the coffee (Rubiaceae) family .

 It grows naturally in Thailand, Malaysia, Indonesia, and Papua New Guinea .

 Kratom leaves have been used for centuries by the native people of Southeast Asia for their stimulant properties.
 Kratom reportedly reduces fatigue during manual labor and extreme heat.
 It may also treat muscle pain, gut infection, coughing, and diarrhea [3, 4, 5, 6].

 In addition, it has been used for self-treatment of opiate addiction .